-Banana oatmeal cookies are the kind of cookies you can eat for breakfast without feeling too guilty since they are full of good-for-you breakfast ingredients like oatmeal, bananas and walnuts.
-(Especially if you have them with fruit and some Greek yogurt.)
+Low-Fat Banana Oatmeal Cookies are the kind of cookies you can eat for breakfast without feeling too guilty since they are full of good-for-you breakfast ingredients like oatmeal, bananas and walnuts.

 This cookie dough needs to chill at least 10 minutes and up to 6 hours to let the dough firm up before baking.

-According to my calculations each cookie has 75 calories and 2 Weight Watchers Points Plus.
+According to my calculations each cookie has 75 calories and:

 - 1 teaspoon baking soda

 - ¼ cup (½ stick) butter, melted and cooled slightly

 - 1 cup firmly packed brown sugar